-阿Old San Juan
+Old San Juan

-Old San Juan (San Juan Vieja) is the historic heart of Puerto Rico's capital city.
-This intimate quarter boasts an astonishing wealth of well-preserved castles, cathedrals, and convents, as well as colorful mansions and other important buildings spanning five centuries.
+Old San Juan (Viejo San Juan) is the historic heart of Puerto Rico's capital city.
+This intimate quarter boasts an astonishing wealth of well-preserved forts, cathedrals, and convents, as well as colorful mansions and other important buildings spanning five centuries.
 The footsteps of friars and conquistadores seem to echo down cobbled streets and plazas that exude plenty of colonial charm.
 Easily walkable, the narrow, shaded streets of Old San Juan are lined with museums, hotels, restaurants, boutiques, and trendy bars.
-No museum piece, this lively quarter is a thriving community where families qather to enjoy the irresistible ambience.
+No museum piece, this lively quarter is a thriving community where families gather to enjoy the irresistible ambience.